 The office has a long tradition of customer service for our constituents.
 Our goal is to connect all citizens of the state with the multitude of environmental education resources that are available—from the classroom teacher who needs support for a science lesson, to the family looking for a fun, educational outing to the nonformal educator in need of professional development.

 The N.C.
 Environmental Educator Certification Program is a true grassroots, capacity building program in that it draws its credits from quality educational experiences that are provided by the many parks, museums and nature centers across the state.
 This encourages increased visitation to these sites, increased participation in their programs and a greater awareness of the many natural and educational attractions in North Carolina.

-Since 2005, we have been a key partner in a 10-state consortium that has developed an interactive, web-based database that allows us to share resources and opportunities.
+We are a key partner in a 10-state consortium that has developed an interactive, web-based database that allows us to share resources and opportunities.
 This has allowed us to greatly increase capacity for environmental education in North Carolina and allows us to share many more grants, resources and job opportunities with the people of the state.

 The mission of the N.C.
 Office of Environmental Education is to encourage, support and promote environmental education programs, facilities and resources in North Carolina for the purpose of improving the public’s environmental literacy and stewardship of natural resources through planning, policy development, community involvement, innovative partnerships and collaboration.

 In the classroom and beyond, the desired outcome of environmental education is environmental literacy.
 People who are environmentally literate understand how natural systems function and how humans and the environment are intertwined.
 To that end, environmental education strives to provide learners with sound scientific information and the vital skills of problem solving, critical thinking and decision-making.
 At one time or another, individuals will be compelled to address and solve complex environmental problems affecting the economy, public health or shared natural resources.
 Environmental education provides the necessary tools.